Geoinformatics-Lab/pyGIS/environments/mac/README.txt

-# PyGIS Setup for macOS
+# Pygile Environment Installation setup for macOS

 ## Step 1: Download and Extract Repository

 Go to: https://github.com/Geoinformatics-Lab/pyGILE

 Click green "Code" button -> "Download ZIP"

 Extract the ZIP file to your home directory

 You will get a folder named "pyGILE-main"

 ===============================================================================